-What do analysts expect going forward?
+So what do analysts expect going forward?

-This Florida-based company, known for its airline seats, posted better than expected earnings results last week.
-Its market capitalization is less than $8 billion, and its long-term earnings per share (EPS) growth forecast is more than 19 percent.
+This Florida-based company, known for its airline seats, posted better-than-expected earnings results last week.
+Its market capitalization is less than $8 billion and its long-term earnings per share (EPS) growth forecast is more than 19 percent.

 The operating margin is better than the industry average.

-Fifteen of the 19 analysts surveyed by Thomson First Call recommend buying shares, with five of them rating the stock as a Strong Buy.
-They see about 25-percent upside potential.
-The share price is up almost 7 percent from the 52-week low earlier this month, but still down more than 14 percent year to date.
+Fifteen of the 19 analysts surveyed by Thomson/First Call recommend buying shares, with five of them rating the stock as a Strong Buy.
+They see about 25 percent upside potential.
+The share price is up almost 7 percent from the 52-week low earlier this month, but still down more than 14 percent year-to-date.